elmot/STM32-Morpho-BRBRD/README.md

 * Free pads and pins for custom soldering

 ### NOTE

-Original STM Morpho form-factor contains 2*19 connectrors.
-This shield uses 2*20 which are easier to buy.
-Be careful during soldering and connecting boards together.
+Original STM Morpho form-factor contains 2 * 19 connectrors.
+This shield uses 2 * 20 which are easier to buy.
+Be careful during soldering and connecting the shield to the Nucleo board.

+### Status

+12-Aug-18: First batch of PCBs submitted to PCB manufacturer